Bira/octopus-carnival/_drafts/lphr-scene-13.md

 the group takes the open passage to "map north" (to area E5).

-(**GM**: They wouldn't have met the undead ningyos here since they only rise at night, but I decided to remove them anyway.)
+(**GM**: They wouldn't have met the undead ningyos here since they only rise at night, but I decided to remove them anyway.
+This filler figth is an awkard fit for GURPS.)

 ## Turn 4